-The concert was powerful and Queen’s performance outstanding.
+Knebworth was powerful and Queen’s performance was outstanding.
 What none of us knew at the time, including myself, was that this concert would be the final performance of Freddie Mercury with Queen.

-I thought it would be interesting to look back at that day and the concert for both people like myself, who were there, as well as other Queen fans who unfortunately were unable to attend for whatever reason.
+I thought it would be interesting to look back at the concert for people like myself, who were there, and for any Queen fans who missed it.

-Status Quo were on next and their performance went down much better.
-They would normally have been expected to appear as the penultimate act and appear just before Queen, but apparently had to rush off to another gig that they were playing later that day.
+Status Quo went on next, and their performance went down much better.
+They were expected to appear just before Queen, but apparently they had to rush off to another gig that they were playing later that day, so they went second.

-During the Status Quo gig, there was an amusing incident when a roadie climbed on top of the stage and played a cut out guitar whilst headbanging to the music.
-The rumour is that Status Quo were so annoyed about being upstaged by the roadie, they sacked him!
+During the Status Quo set, there was an amusing incident when a roadie climbed on stage and played a cut-out guitar whilst headbanging to the music.
+The rumour is that Status Quo were so annoyed about being upstaged by the roadie that they fired him!

-Next up were the Scottish band, Big Country, who were very big in the mid 1980s, but have since faded from public memory to some degree.
-Their lead singer was Stuart Adamson (who tragically died in 2001).
+Next up were the Scottish band, Big Country, who were very big in the mid 1980s but have since faded from public memory to some degree.
+Their lead singer was Stuart Adamson, who tragically died in 2001, taking his own life.